Feelin' Alright?: Joe Cocker version

 Joe Cocker recorded it to lead off his debut album With a Little Help from My Friends in 1969.
 He also amended the title of the original from "Feelin' Alright?" to "Feeling Alright".
-Released as a single in 1969, it reached #69 on the US singles chart, and #49 in Canada.
-In a 1972 re-release, it reached even higher to #33 on the same chart, and #35 in Canada.
+Released as a single in 1969, it reached No. 69 on the US singles chart, No. 49 in Canada, and the tip position in French Belgium.
+When it was re-released in early 1972 (with a new B-side, a cover of The Lovin' Spoonful's "Darling Be Home Soon"), it reached even higher to No. 33 on the same chart, No. 35 in Canada, and its highest position at No. 11 in the Netherlands.
 A live version was included in his double album Mad Dogs & Englishmen of 1970.
-Cocker performed a 'duet' of this song with John Belushi imitating Cocker on the third episode of Saturday Night Live's second season, which aired on October 2, 1976.
+Cocker performed a 'duet' of this song with John Belushi imitating Cocker on the third episode of Saturday Night Live's second season, which aired on 2 October 1976.
 Cocker also performed the song with Huey Lewis on Jimmy Kimmel Live!, which aired on 19 July 2012.